iechor/docs/content/engine/tutorials/networkingcontainers.md

 After a bit, use `CTRL-C` to end the `ping` and notice that the ping failed.
 That is because the two containers are running on different networks.
 You can fix that.
 Then, use the `exit` command to close the container.

-Docker networking allows you to attach a container to as many networks as you like.
+iEchor networking allows you to attach a container to as many networks as you like.
 You can also attach an already running container.
 Go ahead and attach your running `web` app to the `my_bridge`.

-    $ docker network connect my_bridge web
+    $ iechor network connect my_bridge web

 ![bridge3](bridge3.png)

 Open a shell into the `db` application again and try the ping command.
 This time just use the container name `web` rather than the IP address.

-    $ docker container exec -it db bash
+    $ iechor container exec -it db bash

     root@a205f0dd33b2:/# ping web
     PING web (10.0.0.2) 56(84) bytes of data.